ianhundere/rpi-k3s/apps/irc/README.md

 ## architecture

 - **soju** — bouncer, SQLite DB + filesystem message store on a PVC
-- **TLS** — cert-manager issues for `irc.clusterian.pw`; envoy-gateway terminates at the edge via passthrough on port 6697
+- **TLS** — cert-manager issues `irc.clusterian.pw` into the irc namespace (Certificate `soju-cert`, Secret `soju-tls`), envoy passes 443 through by SNI without terminating it, soju terminates with the mounted cert on 6697, and a busybox sidecar SIGHUPs soju on renewal
 - deployed via flux; see root [README](../../README.md)

 ## client config (senpai)